nordic-institute/X-Road/doc/Manuals/ig-ss_x-road_v6_security_server_installation_guide_for_rhel.md

   sudo chmod 640 /etc/xroad/db.properties
   ```

 Then edit `/etc/xroad/db.properties` contents.
 See the template below.
 Replace the parameter values with your own.
 The default values can be found in [Annex A Security Server Default Database Properties](#annex-a-security-server-default-database-properties).
 Note that you only need to define the properties that need to be customized, elsewhere the defaults apply.
+The database names can be changed by modifying the `<database>.hibernate.connection.url` property e.g. `serverconf.hibernate.connection.url = jdbc:postgresql://<host:port>/custom`.

   ```
   serverconf.hibernate.connection.url = jdbc:postgresql://<host:port>/serverconf